awinogradov/bem-ng/README.md

 ```
 ### Build

-AngularJS application live in app directory and use arrangements from MEAN stack.
 Page skeleton, templates, CSS and JavaScript sources
 from external libs will builds with bem-tools.
-Static resources you can build with
-Gulp or Grunt.
+Static resources you can build with Gulp or Grunt.
 Example receipt for Gulp you can get from
 [here](https://gist.github.com/verybigman/522f9b4f0fbd08d7753d).

 ### Authors